Core Beliefs

 About The Bible

-We believe that God divinely inspired human authors to write the sixty-six books of the Bible.
-He communicated through these writers the values, principles, and ideals, which please Him and are in our best interests.
-Because God is infallible, we believe the Bible is entirely trustworthy and is our guide for truth, faith, reality, and life.
-In it God reveals His character to us, increases our faith, clarifies our view of the world and humanity, and directs our lives.
-We hold a very high view of the Scriptures and its authority in our lives.
-We believe that all of Scripture, both the Old Testament and New Testament, tell us of God’s story of redemption, reconciliation and restoration of all creation in and through Jesus the Christ, as well as our role in His redemptive work.
+We believe that God divinely inspired human authors to write the sixty-six books of the Hebrew and Christian Scriptures we call the Bible.
+God communicated through these writers to reveal his vision for the world and humanity, including the values, principles, and ideals, which honor him and are in our best interests.
+Because God is infallible, we believe the Bible is entirely trustworthy and serves as our guide to truth, faith, reality, and life.
+In it, God's Spirit increases our faith, clarifies our vision for the world and humanity, and directs our lives.
+We hold a high view of the Scriptures and its authoritative role in our lives.
+We believe that all of Scripture, both the Hebrew Scriptures (Old Testament) and Christian Scriptures (New Testament), tells us of God’s story of redemption, reconciliation, and restoration of all creation in and through Jesus the Christ, as well as our role in his redemptive work.

 (2 Timothy 3:16-17; 2 Peter 1:20-21; Hebrews 4:12-13; Matthew 5:18; John 16:12-13; Psalm 19:7-11, 119:105)